glowkeeper/reactLecture/presentation/react.md

 ## React

 + React is an open-source, frontend JavaScript framework library for building user interfaces
-+ It is designed to take the user (and developer) experience to the next level
++ It is designed to create a fantastic user (and developer) experience
-+ It is maintained by Facebook _and_ a community of developers
++ Facebook, Instagram, Netflix and many other well-known platforms are built using React

 ## React + HTML